Adobe-Marketing-Cloud/aep-sdks-documentation/resources/troubleshooting-guides/push_notification_troubleshooting.md

 ###  Troubleshooting using Project Griffon

-  You can verify the push token sync with the ECID service on Project Griffon.
+  You can verify the push token sync with the ECID service in Project Griffon.

-  1. Connect your app to a PG session.
+  1. Connect your app to a Griffon session.
   2. Receive a push notification in the device.
   3. Click on the push notification to launch the app.
-  4. In the list of events, verify that you have an events with type CollectData.
+  4. In the list of events, verify that you have an event with type CollectData.
   5. In the Details panel on the right, verify the value of the action.
-  6. In the details panel on the right, verify the value of the action.
-  The value of action should be 7 for impression, 2 for the click, and 1 for open.
+  The value of the action should be 7 for impression, 2 for the click, and 1 for open.
   It is shown in the screenshots below.

    ![Shows Push notification impression tracking](../../.gitbook/assets/push_tracking_impression.png "Shows Push notification impression tracking.")

-   Shows tracking of **impression** event.
+   Shows tracking of the _impression_ event.
 It is indicated by action 7.

    ![Shows Push notification click tracking](../../.gitbook/assets/push_tracking_click.png "Shows Push notification click tracking.")

-   Shows tracking of **click** event.
+   Shows tracking of the _click_ event.
 It is indicated by action 2.

    ![Shows Push notification open tracking](../../.gitbook/assets/push_tracking_open.png "Shows Push notification open tracking.")

-   Shows tracking of **open** event.
+   Shows tracking of the _open_ event.
 It is indicated by action 1.

 ###  Troubleshooting using Charles

-To verify that a successful network call is made to track the push notification interaction event, look for the GET request with the query string `id=broadlogID,deliveryID,action` to the Campaign server, see screenshots below for mopre details about what to look.
+To verify that a successful network call is made to track the push notification interaction event, look for the GET request with the query string `id=broadlogID,deliveryID,action` to the Campaign server, see screenshots below for more details about what to look.

-**_Screenshot for the impression event tracking(action value 7)_**
+Screenshot for the impression event tracking(action value 7)

 ![Impression event tracking for notification](../../.gitbook/assets/tracking_impression.png "Impression event tracking for notification.")

-**_Screenshot for the click event tracking(action value 2)_**
+Screenshot for the click event tracking(action value 2)

 ![Click event tracking for notification](../../.gitbook/assets/tracking_click.png "Click event tracking for notification.")

-_**Screenshot for the open event tracking(action value 1)**_
+Screenshot for the open event tracking(action value 1)

 ![Open event tracking for notification](../../.gitbook/assets/tracking_open.png "Open event tracking for notification.")